 This tutorial focuses on the process of applying a CSS grid (Bliueprint)and designing a prototype of a home page template.
 The layout design, in this tut, is based on the popular layout seen on many WordPress Magazine themes.

 A typical design process for web pages starts with a sketch on paper, followed by a graphic mockup in Photoshop or Fireworks, etc. Later, in the CSS grid-based design phase, you'll determine exact measurements.)
 Drop in all the design elements, positioned approximately where you want them.

 The GIMP is a popular freeand open source image editing program and Blueprint CSS is a CSS framework, whichmakes web layouts easy and chooses sensible style details on your web page.
 It is compatible with almsost all moder browsers and makes designing a website easy and simple.

-In this three part tutorial you will learn the process of setting up the files and folders and creating the image in the Gimp, the second part will contain how to slice up the image and save it, and the third part shows you how to write the code and finish up.
+In this three-part tutorial, you will learn how to set up the files and folders and create the image in Gimp, the second part will contain how to slice up the image and save it, and the third part shows you how to write the code and finish up.

 Straight out of the box, the WordPress Sandbox theme is an exercise in styling simplicity, lacking any graphics , boring white on black text, the theme is just waiting for a CSS wizard to craft a masterpiece.
 Introduce the Blueprint framework into the mix and you have a base with endless possibilties.